JRMurr/JRMurr.github.io/data/blog/build-a-db/part02.md

 ### What is a B-Tree?

 A [B-Tree](https://en.wikipedia.org/wiki/B-tree) is a generalized Binary Search Tree (BST).
-BSTs are great in theory but in practice they kinda suck for cache locality, nodes only store 1 piece of data, has the potential to be unbalanced, and requires a heap allocation for each insertion.
+BSTs are great in theory but in practice, they kinda suck for cache locality, nodes only store 1 piece of data, have the potential to be unbalanced, and require a heap allocation for each insertion.
 In "current year" CPUs are insanely fast, so we need data structures that are better for reducing memory access.

 _insert rant about why data oriented design is GOATED here_.